thenewboston-blockchain/Projects/.github/ISSUE_TEMPLATE/milestone-proposal.md

 | 2 | OBJECTIVE DESCRIPTION | EXPLANATION OF HOW AUDITORS CAN VERIFY |
 | 3 | OBJECTIVE DESCRIPTION | EXPLANATION OF HOW AUDITORS CAN VERIFY |

-#### How long do you estimate this first milestone will take to complete?
+#### How long do you estimate this milestone will take to complete?
 ANSWER HERE

 #### Project Wallet